danielfett/draft-dpop/main.md

     This is signaled to the client by using the `token_type` value `DPoP`.
-  * If a refresh token is issued to a public client, it is sender-constrained in the same way.
-For confidential clients, refresh tokens are bound to the `client_id`, which is more flexible than binding it to a particular public key.
+  * If a refresh token is issued to a public client, it is bound to the public key of the DPoP proof in a similar way.
+    Note that for confidential clients, refresh tokens are required by [@!RFC6749] to bound to the `client_id` and associated authentication credentials, which is a sender-constraining mechanism that is more flexible than binding to a particular public key.
   * (C) If the client wants to use the access token, it has to prove possession of the private key by, again, adding a header to the request that carries the DPoP proof.
 The resource server needs to